Working with the AI Consultant

 - Big picture first — describe your research goal and let the Consultant suggest an overall approach

-- Methodology and audience — discuss who you want to talk to and what framework fits best
+- Methodology and participant — discuss who you want to talk to and what framework fits best

 - Interview questions — refine the specific questions, their order, and the probing strategy